Man at calculator calculating how to do GAAP accounting for REITs to measure earnings

 Navigating IRS Requirements in REIT Audits

 While audits on REITs serve as a safeguard for investors and can provide assurance of accuracy in financial reports, they are heavily tax-focused.
 Compliance with stringent IRS tax regulations is at the forefront of accounting for REITs.
 If a REIT is out of compliance, it could face penalties and restrictions on its operating ability.
-That’s why working with a CPA firm that understands and can navigate the IRS requirements is critical.
+That’s why working with a firm that understands and can navigate the IRS requirements is critical.

 Select an Audit Firm Experienced with Accounting for REITs